 And Barrichello remembers:

-"Also last year we started in third and fourth position, then I won and we made a double".
+"Also last year we started in third and fourth position, then I won and we made a 1-2".

-On a certainty there is unanimity: it will be a tough and difficult race, given the minimum gaps between the first.
-No mechanical part is particularly stressed by this circuit, but there is the pitfallof the new chicane, bordered by two pins fixed to the curbs that cut the front wings of Nick Heidfeld, Rubens Barrichello and Jenson Button on Friday.
+Everybody agrees on one thing: it will be a tough and difficult race, given the minimum gaps between the firsts.
+No mechanical part is particularly stressed by this circuit, but there is the pitfall of the new chicane, bordered by two pins fixed to the kerbs that cut the front wings of Nick Heidfeld, Rubens Barrichello and Jenson Button on Friday.
 Michael Schumacher goes on to say:

 "I will start from the dirty side of the track.
-Almost the third place would have been better".
+Third place would have been better".

 His lap was slightly conditioned by braking with the front wheel locked.

 "Yes, without that mistake I would have got the best time, but all the drivers could complain about their own lap.
-I’m so happy.
-Kimi did a great lap, and he should be in the front.
-I do not envy him, but respect, Given the ranking, is the opponent I fear the most".
+I’m happy with this result.
+Kimi did a great lap, and he deserves to be at the front.
+I do not envy him, I respect him.
+Given the standings, he is the opponent I fear the most".

-Without losing the attention paid to his brother, fourth in the ranking of the World Championship and decided to prove that he is able to surpass the firstborn at least once in his life.
-Maybe today at the home rink.
-What if Rubens Barrichello was one of the three contenders?
+Without losing the attention paid to his brother, fourth in the standings of the World Championship and decided to prove that he is able to surpass the firstborn at least once in his life.
+Maybe today at their home race.
+What if Rubens Barrichello will be one of the three contenders?

-"Anything is possible, I’m counting.
+"Anything is possible, I’m betting on it.
 Our car has improved a lot compared to Friday.
-The only disappointment is that we are five very close and I am fifth.
+The only disappointment is that the five of us are very close and I am the fifth.
 Raikkonen does not surprise me.
-In practice he is like this: either he goes very strong or makes a mistake and ends up out".
+In practice he is like this: either he goes very strong or makes a mistake and ends up getting out".

 The Brazilian driver doesn’t like 2003 qualifying’s version: